apimash/StarterKits/Windows Phone Starter Kits/APIMASH_Earthquakes_StarterKit_Phone/readme.md

 ﻿#APIMASH Earthquake App for Windows Phone
 ##Date: 7.8.2013
-##Version: v1.0.0
+##Version: v1.0.1
 ##Author(s): Brian Hitney
 ##URL: http://github.com/apimash/starterkits

 ![alt text][1]
 ###Description
 This application loads earthquake data from the USGS and displays a pushpin for each earthquake on Bing maps.
+For more information on the Bing Maps SDK, visit [this page on MSDN][2].

 ###Features
 - Uses both USGS and Bing maps.